-When attending meetings with Germans, managing German staff or dealing with German management, it is worth considering these differences in language use, to ensure effective communication.
+When attending meetings with Germans, managing German staff or dealing with German management, it is worth considering these language use differences to ensure effective communication.

 For example, ‘I hear what you say’ means the English speaker disagrees and & does not want to discuss the matter further.
-However, the German listener would think the speaker is accepting his point of view.
+However, the German listener would think the speaker accepts his point of view.

 The phrase ‘I was a bit disappointed that‘ means the speaker is annoyed.
 The German listener, however, may think the disappointment is only slight.